TACC/deployer-docs/source/getting-started/index.rst

 Getting Started
 ---------------

-This Getting Started guide will conver installing the Deployer CLI as well as some initial basic concepts needed before moving to the `User Guide <../users/index.html>`_.
+This Getting Started guide will cover installing the Deployer CLI as well as some initial basic concepts needed before moving to the `User Guide <../users/index.html>`_.